What is malakoplakia?

 - Reduction of immunosuppressive medications

 Malakoplakia of the skin or tongue in isolation has an excellent prognosis.
-In some cases, there has been spontaneous resolution.
-However, approximately 25% of cases with skin lesions have associated internal organ involvement which can affect outcome.
+In some cases, there have been a spontaneous resolution.
+However, approximately 25% of cases with skin lesions have associated internal organ involvement, which can affect the outcome.